AriaAdibi/CompilerProject/README.md

 This project is a java implementation of a compiler translating *Decaf* language to a certain target (virtual) machine code.
 The details of the definitions and objectives can be found in [*DecafProject.pdf*](https://github.com/AriaAdibi/CompilerProject/blob/modifyingTheREADME/DecafProject.pdf).
+The execution of the virtual machine is also implemented.

 *No special tool is used in this project and all parts are implemented.*